sharadcodes/sharadcodes.github.io/_posts/2019-11-13-what-is-golang-and-how-to-install-it.md

 ![](/assets/uploads/gowin1.png)

 Click on the link highlighted using in the red box.
-This will start download of the msi file packgae of golang for Windows.
+This will start download of MSI installer for GO.

-### Step 2: Installing the Go lang
+### Step 2: Installing GO using MSI installer